SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/akamai-security-events.md

 **Note:** Version selection applies only to a few apps currently.
 For more information, see the [Install the Apps from the Library.](https://help.sumologic.com/01Start-Here/Library/Apps-in-Sumo-Logic/Install-Apps-from-the-Library)

-1. To install the app, complete the following fields.
+3. To install the app, complete the following fields.
    * **App Name**.
 You can retain the existing name, or enter a name of your choice for the app.
    * **Data Source**.
 Select either of these options for the data source.
       * Choose **Source Category**, and select a source category from the list.
       * Choose **Enter a Custom Data Filte**r, and enter a custom source category beginning with an underscore.
 Example: (`_sourceCategory=MyCategory`).
    * **Advanced**.
 Select the Location in the Library (the default is the Personal folder in the library), or click New Folder to add a new folder.
-2. Click Add to Library.
+4. Click Add to Library.

 Once an app is installed, it will appear in your **Personal** folder, or another folder that you specified.
 From here, you can share it with your organization.

 Panels will start to fill automatically.
 It's important to note that each panel slowly fills with data matching the time range query and received since the panel was created.
 Results won't immediately be available, but with a bit of time, you'll see full graphs and maps.

-### Dashboard Filter with Template Variables
+## Viewing Akamai Security Events Dashboards

 Template variables provide dynamic dashboards that rescope data on the fly.
 As you apply variables to troubleshoot through your dashboard, you can view dynamic changes to the data for a fast resolution to the root cause.
 For more information, see the [Filter with template variables](https://help.sumologic.com/Visualizations-and-Alerts/Dashboard_(New)/Filter_with_template_variables) help page.

 Note: You can use template variables to drill down and examine the data on a granular level.

-## Dashboards
-8

-### Akamai Security Events - Overview
+### Overview

 The **Akamai Security Events - Overview** dashboard gives you an at-a-glance view of security events generated on the Akamai Platform.

 Use this dashboard to:
 * Identify IPs of attack.
 * Find Geolocation of the attack.
 * Analyze summary of last 20 attacks.